zuzia-dev/Kodi-Nexus-addons-for-Linux/README.md

 - Source: https://github.com/xbmc/peripheral.joystick/tree/Nexus

 ### Other Features
-- Compiled with gcc version 10.2.1 and enable Debug flag (Kodi should also be built as Debug).
+- Compiled with gcc version 10.2.1 (Debian 10.2.1-6) and enable Debug flag (Kodi should also be built as Debug).
 - Support library Bento4: https://www.bento4.com

 ### License